Stowe, VT 05672

 Smugglers’ Notch State Park was relocated in 2003.
 All of the historic structures originally built by the Civilian Conservation Corps were carefully relocated and restored, preserving the work of these pioneering conservationists.
 The new campground features sites that are further spread out, a new restroom facility that incorporates alternative energy and a location that gives easy access to Bingham Falls.
 The restrooms have flush toilets, hot and cold running water and coin-operated hot showers.
 Firewood and ice is available for sale

-Most sites are walk-in rather than drive-in.
-For this reason, as well as the narrowness of Route 108, RV’s are not recommended at the park.
+Most sites are walk-in and not accessible by vehicle.
+For this reason, as well as the narrowness of Route 108 north of the campground, there are very few spots at the park that can accommodate RVs.

 Day Use Area